EsraaSalman/Mohamed_Tark_Diploma/Readme.md

 ##### Java Program Explanation:

    * project_gui
-       * Communication package
-           * SerialProtocol class: Connect with arduino, send and receive data
        * project_gui package
+           * ConnectJavaToArduinoSerial class: Connect with arduino, send and receive data
            * Clint class: communicate with the server for two requests
               * Tell server to record a fire accident
               * Tell server show the recorded fires list of fire accidents "History"